aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 Aspose attaches great importance to security issues.
 We use the JWT token for authentication and end‑to‑end HTTPS encryption to secure all client‑server interactions.

 An Application is a set of unique API credentials — **Client Id** and **Client Secret**.
 You can use them to authenticate when calling our Cloud API.
-In most cases, you require just a single Application.
-In some advanced scenarios, you may want to register and use several Applications with separate **Client Id & Secret** credentials.
+In most cases, you need just a single Application.
+In some advanced scenarios, you may want to register and use several Applications with separate **Client Id** and **Client Secret** credentials.

 To access information about your Applications, please perform the following steps:

 1. Log in to [Aspose Dashboard](https://dashboard.aspose.cloud/#/)
-2. On the left side of the page click the [Applications](https://dashboard.aspose.cloud/applications) tab.
+2. On the left side of the page, click the [Applications](https://dashboard.aspose.cloud/applications) tab.

 ![applications.png](applications.png)